-In recognition of its security implications on tensions and conflicts, UN-Water supports the inclusion of water security on the agenda of the UN Security Council.
-Climate change has been recognized by the UN Security Council for its security implications (United Nations Department of Public Information, 2011), with water being the medium through which climate change will have the most effects.
-Similarly, by including water security on its agenda, the UN Security Council will formally recognize the direct implications of water on human security issues: either as a trigger, a potential target, a contributing factor or as contextual information.
-Such recognition would acknowledge that water is in itself a security risk4; that acknowledging water insecurity could act as a preventative measure for regional conflicts and tensions; and that water security could contribute to achieving increased regional peace and security in the long term.
+UN-Water recognizes that water issues may have security implications in regions with tensions and conflicts.
+Climate change has been recognized for its security implications (United Nations Department of Public Information, 2011) with water being the medium through which climate change will have the most effects.
+Similarly, water issues carry implications on human security issues: either as a trigger, a potential target, a contributing factor or as contextual information.
+Recognizing that water plays a role in security acknowledges that water is in itself a security risk , that addressing water insecurity could act as a preventative measure in regional conflicts and tensions, and that achieving water security could contribute to achieving increased regional peace and security in the long term.